 History KS3 / GCSE: Jewish migration to Manchester in the late 1800s

-Historian David Olusoga visits Manchester, which along with the other industrial manufacturing towns surrounding it, acted as a magnet for waves of economic migrants from all over the world.
+In this short film for secondary schools historian David Olusoga visits Manchester which, along with the other industrial manufacturing towns surrounding it, acted as a magnet for waves of economic migrants from all over the world.

 In the late 1800's and early 1900’s, 30,000 Jewish migrants from Russia and Eastern Europe settled in Manchester.